So, we did it! Let’s welcome our latest, long awaited release, the 0.51 one! Get it while it’s hot!

 The legacy hand was repainted.
 The legacy hand is the first-person hand model that is used with the legacy weapons that are not yet replaced.
 Some of them are not so bad and since we are in need for animators and implementors it’s ok to keep them for some time.
 With that hand being repainted to look like the newer one there is far less inconsistency displayed on your screen!

 A load of map fixes are shipped within this release: places were the granger was able to build outside the battlezone in Antares, Perseus and Spacetracks are now marked as not buildable.
-A place were spectator can leave the battlezone in Perseus was sealed off.
+Place were spectator can leave the battlezone in Perseus was sealed off.

-On Thunder an outdoor furniture mistakenly allowed players to hide in, this model is now properly clipped.
-In Spacetracks some fullclip surfaces were replaced by weaponclip surfaces to let projectiles go through some half-open doors without letting players escape the map.
+On Thunder an outdoor model mistakenly allowed players to hide in, this model is now properly clipped.
+In Spacetracks some fullclip surfaces were replaced by weaponclip surfaces to let projectiled go through some half-open doors without letting players escape the map.

 Some minor changes were done by Viech on Parpax and EmperorJack updated his Forlorn map to beta 1.
 You’ll get all of this in this release.